yoshuawuyts/knowledge/architecture.md

 - __client__: Common functionality.
 These functions are used by the `interface` and `store` modules.
 Think: api interfaces, middleware, local persistance layers, socket clients, emitting logic.

+## Circuit breakers
+Provide stability and prevent cascading failures in distributed systems.

+#### States
+- closed (all is well)
+- open (it's not ok, don't contact me.
+Sets a timeout, and tries to recover)
+- half-open (allow next request to talk to the service, and see if it passes)

+Pieces (for example: levee)
+- timeout
+- max tries before timeout
+- reset timeout

+All requests flow through the circuit breaker to check if things work.
+Lives in service invocation library.

+- track the request
+- see where it flowed through
+- see what services passed
+- see which services failed

+That way you can see which parts of your client are slowing down your application.
+A useful client to do this in a distributed service is with `hystrix`.